-SEP-001 PAR4 antagonist and ThromboRisk™ companion diagnostic — targeting the only unaddressed axis of cardiovascular risk in estrogen-deficient women.
+SEP-001 PAR4 antagonist and ThromboRisk™ companion diagnostic — targeting the only unaddressed axis of cardiovascular risk in women during and after the perimenopausal transition.

 HRT initiated early attenuates cardiovascular risk (KEEPS, ELITE, WHI re-analyses).
 The problem: HRT penetration remains below 5% even in high-risk populations.
 And even optimal, well-timed HRT does not address the thromboinflammatory axis.